mvktsk/SonarQube/readme.md

 Before scripts execution, fill in with your parameters

+* http - your transport protocol http or https
-* uri - your server url or IP
+* url - your server url or IP
 * options.auth - login:password your SonarQube admin user
 * options.port your SonarQube port